mplewis1/personal/_posts/2024-08-29-incremental-gambits-and-premature-endgames.markdown

 ![New Hope](/images/new-hope.png)
 [*Neurosymbolic AI - Why, What, and How (Sheth et al.)*](https://arxiv.org/abs/2305.00813)

 When compared to mainstream LLM architectures, NSAI offers manifold [advantages](https://emeritus.org/in/learn/neurosymbolic-ai/).
-First is its enhanced reasoning and generalization capabilities.
+First is its [enhanced reasoning](https://digitalcommons.lindenwood.edu/cgi/viewcontent.cgi?article=1610\&context=faculty-research-papers) and generalization capabilities.
 By incorporating oft-dismissed symbolic reasoning, these systems can generalize from fewer examples and apply knowledge more flexibly to new situations, precisely the kind of things ARC is testing for and where transformers fall short.

 As a result, NSAI systems may require less training data to achieve higher performance, addressing one of the transformer’s fundamental limitations.
 This could democratize development, making it accessible to domains where large datasets are scarce or impossible to obtain.
 (Check out [DisTrO](https://github.com/NousResearch/DisTrO/blob/main/A\_Preliminary\_Report\_on\_DisTrO.pdf) from Nous Research for a snapshot of the future of more efficient LLM training.)

 Unlike transformers' black boxes, NSAI outputs are more transparent, offering a sort of audit trail for each step in the process.
 This transparency is critical for applications in nuanced fields where understanding the "why" is as important as the decision itself.
+This also helps better validate and corroborate outputs, reducing the likelihood of [hallucination](https://tdwi.org/Articles/2024/04/08/ADV-ALL-Can-Neuro-Symbolic-AI-Solve-AI-Weaknesses.aspx).

-Finally, by incorporating neural nets into the winning architecture, we can lean on the progress made over the past few years and build on top of what we have already.
-Human-level intelligence will use neural nets – just not rely on them in their entirety.
+Finally, by incorporating neural nets into the winning architecture, we can build on the progress made over the past few years and build on top of what we already have.
+Human-level intelligence will use neural nets — just not rely on them entirely.

-Looking forward, the potential applications of NSAI are vast, and integrating neural and symbolic approaches promises to compensate for the lost time and money (again, for some, not all) caused by transformers on their own.
+Looking forward, the potential applications of NSAI are vast, and integrating neural and symbolic approaches promises to compensate for the lost time and money (again, for some, not all) caused by transformers alone.
 However, realizing this potential will require sustained research effort and funding.

 Luckily, we're finally beginning to see NSAI approaches hit the mainstream.
 In January, DeepMind released [AlphaGeometry](https://deepmind.google/discover/blog/alphageometry-an-olympiad-level-ai-system-for-geometry/), which can solve complex geometry problems at an International Mathematical Olympic Gold Medalist level.
 Its language model guides a symbolic deduction method towards the possible range of solutions.
 More recently, a company called [Symbolica](https://www.symbolica.ai/) [launched](https://venturebeat.com/ai/move-over-deep-learning-symbolicas-structured-approach-could-transform-ai/) with $33M in funding.
 Symbolica is attempting to create a reasoning model via an approach rooted in [category theory](https://arxiv.org/abs/2402.15332), which relates mathematical structures to one another.
 If you know anybody else making the emergence and adoption of NSAI their mission, please reach out.